 The reasoning behind looking to sell a business will first be defined by the personal situation of its owner and their desires, such as the following:

-The combination of these, alongside the current competitive state of the business, will play an important part in the narrative of the sale process, in terms of buyer demand and valuation.
+The combination of these, alongside the current competitive state of the business, will play an important part in the narrative of the sale process, in terms of buyer demand and business valuation.
 For example, a founder that has personal liquidity issues operating a distressed company will be following a different path from a “plateaued” founder running a successful operation.

 An M&A consultant is particularly useful during this part for initially providing an unaffiliated but informed opinion on the founder’s situation and what route to take.
 A great advisor will be someone that doesn’t just push towards getting a mandate, with empty promises of a successful sale, but someone who is not afraid to bring pertinent and difficult issues to the fore and manage the expectations and enthusiasm of the founder.